wpeverest/everest-forms/readme.txt

 * **Easy Form Field Settings:** Make necessary form field settings with the live preview option offered by Everest Forms.
 Easily add field labels and descriptions, make a field required, and more advanced options to explore.

 * **Create Multi-column Form Layout:** Tired of lengthy forms that are making your users abandon them?
-Create efficient and user-friendly forms with two columns using Everest Forms.
+Create efficient and user-friendly forms that supports up to four columns using Everest Forms.
 This also provides better structure to your forms.

 * **Multiple Spam Protection Technique:** Spams won't trouble you anymore.
-Get the spams controlled with smart integrations like Google reCAPTCHA, HoneyPot, [Math Captcha](https://wpeverest.com/wordpress-plugins/everest-forms/captcha/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro), and let your mind be at peace.
+Get the spams controlled with smart integrations like Google reCAPTCHA, HoneyPot, [Math Captcha](https://wpeverest.com/wordpress-plugins/everest-forms/captcha/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro), hCaptcha, and let your mind be at peace.

 * **One-Click Form Import Export:** Save your precious time using the import/export tool.
 Just one click, and you can instantly import or export the forms from one site to another.
 The supported file format is JSON.